by Gordon Robertson

 It was close to two in the morning, yet three silhouettes still trod the bare boards of Munz Station, gazing down the track into moonlit nothingness.
 Maybe, like the girl on the train, they were willing something back into existence.
 Something they’d all once believed in.
 But there was no longer any point.
 Like the train from Dieppe, it was long gone.

-Gordon Robertson is a Scottish writer and filmmaker whose work has featured in Octavius Magazine, Dark Assets Zine, SHIFT Lit, Flash Fiction Magazine, and Short Fiction Break.
-His latest short film, The Chair, won Best Super Short at the 2016 UK Screen One International Film Festival.
+Gordon Robertson is a Scottish writer and filmmaker whose work has appeared both in print and online, including Octavius Magazine, Dark Assets Zine, SHIFT Lit, Flash Fiction Magazine, Storgy, and The Ogilvie.
+He was also featured in the 2018 Bunbury Magazine Anthology.
+His most recent short film, The Chair, is the recipient of 10 international awards.

 ‘The Train From Dieppe’ first appeared on May 17 2016 and was later re-issued as part of Revisits: War on August 21 2019.